michaelaviram/platform-engineering-project/README.md

 ## Overview

-A simple platform for managing environments comprising of a wheather webapp and a MySQL database, inside a kubernetes cluster.
+A simple platform for managing environments comprising of a wheather webapp and a MySQL database, inside a minikube cluster.

 ## Installation

 ### Prerequests

-* Kubectl
+* Kubectl installed
+* Minikube cluster running with ingress

 ### Setting up the platform

 Once you have a kubernetes cluster up and running: